MicrosoftDocs/bot-docs/articles/bot-service-channel-directline-extension-vnet.md

 # Use Direct Line App Service extension within a virtual network

-**Commencing September 1, 2023, it is strongly advised to employ [Azure Service Tag](https://learn.microsoft.com/en-us/azure/virtual-network/service-tags-overview#available-service-tags) method for network isolation.
+**Commencing September 1, 2023, it is strongly advised to employ the [Azure Service Tag](/azure/virtual-network/service-tags-overview#available-service-tags) method for network isolation.
 The utilization of DL-ASE should be limited to highly specific scenarios.
 Prior to implementing this solution in a production environment, we kindly recommend consulting your support team for guidance.**

 [!INCLUDE [applies-to-v4](includes/applies-to-v4-current.md)]